IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/limen.md

 ---
 title: Limen
-subtitle: "An iOS SwiftUI client for orchestrating conversational \u201Cassistant\u201D\
+subtitle: "A SwiftUI iOS client for orchestrating AI assistant \u201Csessions\u201D\
-  \ sessions backed by a custom API.
-Built for developers integrating tool-calling\
+  \ that send user queries to a configurable backend and render dynamic responses.\
-  \ and async workflows on mobile, it models heterogeneous JSON payloads with a type-safe\
+  \ Built for developers integrating tool-calling/async workflows, it features a flexible\
-  \ `CodableValue` enum and a reactive `SessionViewModel` that drives navigation and\
+  \ `CodableValue` model for arbitrary JSON payloads and a clean MVVM structure around\
-  \ UI state."
+  \ `SessionViewModel`."
 slug: limen
 date: '2025-04-13'
 updated: '2025-04-15'